What is DeleteFromQuery

 This option only works with SQL Server and uses the SQL statement WAITFOR DELAY '{BatchDelayInterval}'.

-You can use this option to throttle large delete operations, helping to reduce database pressure, avoid long locks, and limit transaction log growth.
+Use this option to throttle large delete operations, helping to reduce database pressure, avoid long locks, and limit transaction log growth.

 // @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; context.Customers .Where(x => !x.IsActive) .DeleteFromQuery(options => options.BatchDelayInterval = 2000);